XYOracleNetwork-v1/sdk-core-nodejs/packages/ip-service/README.md

 # IP Service

 Provides some core ip service functionality.
-In particular it provides the service of determining the public facing ip addresses for a particular node
+In particular it provides the service of determining the public facing ip addresses for a particular node.

 ## Install